A big night at the Grammys

 Classically trained singers aren’t always encouraged to be quite so adventurous in their musical pursuits.
 “Our voices are our entire livelihood,” acknowledges Gomez.
 “Some might say that this sort of thing is dangerous.”
 While attending the Schulich School of Music, Gomez says that voice expert and assistant professor Sanford Sylvan became “my main teacher, my guru.
 He has been 100 per cent supportive [of Roomful of Teeth] right from the start.”
 Gomez performed in several Opera McGill productions, including the title role in Handel’s Agrippina in 2009.

 Brian Losch, MMus’10, shared the Grammy for Best Engineered Album, Classical, for his work on Winter Morning Walks, a collaboration between soprano Dawn Upshaw and Maria Schneider, normally a jazz composer.
 Half the music on the CD was recorded in New York, the other half in Minneapolis.
-Having never been to the University of Minnesota concert hall where the Minneapolis portion was scheduled to be recorded, Losch packed up an array of recording equipment and drove from one city to the other.
+Having never been to the University of Minnesota concert hall where the Minneapolis portion was scheduled to be recorded, Losch packed up an array of recording equipment and drove from one city to the other — just to be sure that he’d have what he needed to do his job.
 “An engineer is a logistics person,” he reasons, “and the most important thing is to make sure that the recording happens in the first place.”

 Losch believes he might be genetically programmed for his line of work.
 “My mother is a music teacher and my father is a structural engineer.
 So I guess it makes sense.”